 In customer experience, few metrics have sparked as much debate — and delivered as much value — as the Net Promoter Score (NPS).

-Criticised by some for its simplicity and praised by others for its predictive power, NPS remains a cornerstone of modern CX programmes for one simple reason: when used correctly, it reveals how customers truly feel about your organisation.
+NPS surveys are a reliable, scalable, and actionable method to measure customer loyalty and drive meaningful improvement.
+Criticised by some for their simplicity and praised by others for their predictive power, NPS surveys remain a cornerstone of modern CX programmes.
+When used correctly, they reveal how customers truly feel about an organisation.

-NPS surveys help organisations:
+NPS surveys help organisations achieve several key objectives:

 When combined with operational data and qualitative insight, NPS becomes a strategic compass rather than a standalone number.